spham395/Challenge-May-25-1/README.md

 A few notes: your program should be able to handle case properly, which means that "Hello" should be encoded to "Hohelollolo", and not as "HoHelollolo" (note the second capital "H").

 Also, since Rövarspråket is a Swedish invention, your program should follow Swedish rules regarding what is a vowel and what is a consonant.
 The Swedish alphabet is the same as the English alphabet except that there are three extra characters at the end (Å, Ä and Ö) which are all vowels.
 In addition, Y is always a vowel in Swedish, so the full list of vowels in Swedish is A, E, I, O, U, Y, Å, Ä and Ö. The rest are consonants.
+Any character that is not a vowel or a consonant (i.e. things like punctuation) should be left intact in the output.

-Lastly, any character that is not a vowel or a consonant (i.e. things like punctuation) should be left intact in the output.
+Lastly once you've made your program encode into Roverspraket now create a second function to decode Roverspraket and a main menu to choose which one you would like to do.

 Example inputs